Michelle Gayle: Eurovision 2008

 Gayle was one of the participants of the pre-selection stage of Eurovision – Your Decision, which determined who the United Kingdom would send to the Eurovision Song Contest in Serbia on 24 May 2008.
 Gayle co-wrote her song, "Woo (U Make Me)", with Rashelle Davies and Morten Schjolin, and described it as "pop in essence, but with a very cool 60's vibe to it".
 Gayle came second in the public vote on 1 March 2008, behind Andy Abraham.

+2020s

+In June 2023 Gayle made a surprise appearance on stage at singer Louise's concert at the Shepherd's Bush Empire to perform "Sweetness".

 Writing career

 During an interview with the Blackpool Gazette in February 2007, Gayle mentioned that she was in the process of writing her first novel.
 The plot involved an unpleasant TV talent-show judge who discovers he is dying.
 She said: "It's sort of fiction but not fiction but it is made up and true, so when you read it you'll see it's fictional but also real, and I hope it explains a few things about the pop business."
 It was never published.

 Walker Books acquired the rights to Gayle's novel, Pride and Premiership, in 2010 and the book was published on 5 May 2011.
 The novel, aimed at a teen market, depicts the story of two girls who aspire to be WAGs, or wives/girlfriends of football players.
 Gayle, who was once married to a professional footballer, has commented, "In the time of Jane Austen's Pride & Prejudice a woman had to get married to support herself.
 We’ve got to an age where a woman can support herself but still wants to marry a footballer to support her.
 I'm not WAG-bashing or footballer-bashing, I just want girls to make informed decisions about their future."

 She has also written for television, contributing episodes of Wolfblood and A Discovery of Witches.